 Technically superior

-If tube diameters of up to 100" are to be produced, the press can be used to bend half-shells which are later assembled into a tube.
+If pipe diameters of up to 100" are to be produced, the press can be used to bend half-shells which are later assembled into a pipe.
 A specially developed handling system ensures the automated removal of the half-shells after the bending process.
 Simultaneously, all process parameters are stored with help of the Graebener® BendPro automation system, so that the settings and travel range for recurring products can be recalled at any time.

 Faster production of different batches

 On the one hand, large pipe producers have to ensure high throughput with consistent quality.
 On the other hand, they are expected to respond flexibly and quickly to customer requirements, even for special dimensions and small batches.
 Frequent tool changes, however, especially for small batches, cost time and money.
-All Graebener® bending presses are therefore designed in such a way that the various tube sizes in the standard dimension range can be produced flexibly and without changeover using only a single tool set.
+All Graebener® bending presses are therefore designed in such a way that the various pipe sizes in the standard dimension range can be produced flexibly and without changeover using only a single tool set.
 The changeover time for dimension-dependent tools is eliminated and thus contributes to increasing the efficiency of the bending process.

 Limited heavy-duty route requires design rethinking